 When using templates created from template plastic you will trace the shapes onto your fabric with a marking tool that leaves a distinct line and then cut the pieces out with scissors.
 If you are using commercial templates you can easily cut them out with a rotary cutter.

 You can also use die-cutting machines that cut out fabric pieces for Drunkard's Path blocks (AccuQuilt Go Cutter, Sizzix, etc).
 The fabric yardage for these patterns is based on 6" finished blocks.
 If you are using a die-cutting machine, you might need to adjust the yardage, because their blocks might be a different size.

 Once you have your block components cut out, sewing curves is really not that difficult.

 Ready to give it a try?
 Sure, go for it!.
 Download the cutting and piecing directions for the two table runners (see below) here.
 Experiment with your own layout and see what you can create.
 Have fun and enjoy!

 Wave Table Runner

-Visit my website www.bigrigquilting.com
+Visit my website www.bigrigquilting.com for more ideas.